What is Visceral Manipulation?

-Another facet of chronic pain is pain that can have its origins elsewhere, specifically in the viscera.
-This can cause local pain, or causing adaptations with a change in posture or function
+Another facet of chronic pain is pain that can have its origins elsewhere, here specifically in the viscera.
+This can cause local pain or causing adaptations with a change in posture or function.

-All the viscera is attached to something.
-That something could be the respiratory diaphragm, the back, or the pelvis.
+All the viscera are attached to something.
+That something could be the chest, the respiratory diaphragm, the back, or the pelvis.
 The viscera also like to 'move' and if they cannot move the way they wish, they will have voice - they give us symptoms

-These pericardial support ligament strains produced by whiplash or other impact injuries are frequently expressed as low cervical and upper thoracic stiffness and pain.
-It is this reason that the heart can refer symptoms to the left shoulder, left arm and the angle of the jaw on the left with situations like myocardial infarction, as well as the ‘usual’ one of crushing, retrosternal pain.
+All this is reason that the heart can refer symptoms to the left neck/shoulder/arm and the angle of the jaw on the left with situations like a heart attack, as well as the ‘usual’ one of crushing, pain behind the sternum.

-In addition to these, there are attachments to the respiratory diaphragm (these can give referred symptoms back up to the shoulder and neck (through the phrenic nerve), and to the pelvis, giving pain and stiffness in the hips and lower limbs.
+In addition to these, there are gut attachments to the respiratory diaphragm (these can give referred symptoms back up to the shoulder and neck (through the phrenic nerve and autonomic nerves), and to the pelvis, giving pain and stiffness in the hips and lower limbs.

-These all can give rise to pain pictures elsewhere in the body, as shown by the picture below
+These all can give rise to pain pictures elsewhere in the body, as shown here.